-Supercare Pharmacies are open 24 hours a day, seven days a week, with a nurse on site from 6 pm to 10 pm.
+Supercare Pharmacies are open 24 hours a day, seven days a week, with a private consulting room and free registered nursing service on site from 6 pm to 10 pm, everyday.

 Supercare Pharmacies overview